notacodes/notacodes/README.md

 # Hi there 👋
-🔭 I’m currently working on<br>📕learning the basics of programming<br>💻creating a weather dashboard
+🔭 I’m currently working on<br>📕learning the basics of programming<br>💻creating a feedback tool

 ## 🌐 Socials: